 How to get there

 By ferry Reine- Vindstad- Kirkefjord-Reine

-In Kirkefjord go to the right and, approximately, in 100-150 meters you will see a path on the left.
-You should follow it to the pass.
-The climb is not challenging.
-From the top opens a beautiful view in both directions.
-Go down and follow the path along the path.
+From the top there is a beautiful view in both directions.
+Come down and follow the path along the way.
 Keep to the left.
-After reaching the sandy beach, go to the right side of the small ledge.
-This is an ideal place for camping.
-Drinking water is in the creek.
+Once you reach the sandy beach, follow the right side of the beach to a small ledge.
+It’s the perfect camping spot.
+Drinking water in the creek.

 THE BEST ACTIVITIES ON THE LOFOTEN ISLANDS

 - Explore the Lofoten Islands with a Trollfjord cruise and wildlife safari in Norway.
 It was an unforgettable experience for me.
 (Only until September 15)

 - Enjoy the magic of the Northern lights

 - Discover Lofoten with Kayaking.
 Admire the breathtaking scenery and kayak around Trollfjord.

 - Join our Northern Lights weekly photo tour